About

 As with other matters where I take less than a practical approach, this site is no exception.

 Sometimes I write to divulge applicable and pertinent material, and really do try to give it a digestible shape.
-On other occasions, I simply indulge for its own sake, in a way that likely violates every one of those best publishing practices.
+On other occasions I simply indulge in a way that likely violates every best publishing practice.

 Learning style

-Some of the most impactful knowledge I’ve attained independently and solo: life hacking, body hacking, nutritional insight, languages, travel IQ, financial intelligence, memory systems, the Linux OS, the VIM editor (and other terminal-based apps), minimalist teachings, stoic philosophy.
+Much impactful knowledge I’ve attained independently via mostly trial and error methods, a handful of examples being life hacking, nutritional insight, languages, travel, financial intelligence, the Linux OS and the terminal environment, the VIM editor, minimalist teachings, stoic philosophy.

 To summarize